 - The race officially ends for all contestants at the completion of the lap in which the checkered flag is displayed to the overall winner.

-- An Inspection Corral will be located adjacent to the Finish Area.
-Top finishers will be directed to the Inspection Corral at the completion of the race to await post-race inspection and testing.
+- An Impound Area will be located adjacent to the Finish Area.
+Top finishers will be directed to Impound at the completion of the race to await post-race inspection and testing.
+Riders may request to test ride another competitor’s bicycle while in Impound in order to confirm bike eligibility.
+Bicycles may not be removed from Impound until directed by the race official.

 - To be considered as having completed a lap, the rider must remain with his bicycle and with his helmet on at all times, and both rider and machine must cross the plane of the checkered flag under the rider’s own unaided ability.
 No credit will be given for any distance covered during which time the rider’s helmet was removed.